Skip to content

 Crua AER Interior

-The Crua AER can sleep between 2 to 3 people providing a sleeping area that measures W 129cm by L 227cm which can also sleep up to three people.
+The Crua AER can sleep between 2 and 3 people, providing a sleeping area that measures W 129cm by L 227cm, which can also sleep up to 3 people.

-We think its best for two people who love their own space or for small families or even their furry little friend along with them on holiday.
+We think it's best for two people who love their own space, or for small families, and even a furry little friend who's along on holiday.

 Need more space?
 No problem!

-You can attach the Crua AER Multi-functional awning for extra privacy or use it for a large area for your camping set up!
+You can attach the Crua Outdoors AER multi-functional awning for extra privacy or use it for a large area for your camping setup!

 Crua AER Multi-Functional Awning